“All that is valuable in human society depends upon the

 Tuition is free to all students.
 Otherwise, none could afford to attend.

-It takes approximately $75,000 US (ZAR 800,000) in cash to operate the school for one year.
+In 2016, we spent approximately $95,000 USD (R1,265,000 ZAR) in cash to operate our school.
 This is on top of the donations we receive in the form of curriculum books, uniforms and food.